Pio Plan | Summer 2021

 - Students will receive an email reminder from Student Life the Thursday before they are required to test.

 - Carroll University will provide free on-campus testing options.

-- Students will be allowed to submit off-campus test result if they are unable to attend testing on campus.
+- Students are allowed to submit off-campus test result if they are unable to attend testing on campus.